bit-current/DistributedTraining/README.md

 > There is no passion to be found playing small - in settling for a life that is less than the one you are capable of living.
 Nelson Mandela.

-# Alone, we may be small.
-Together - we can do great things.

 # Distributed PyTorch Mining Framework

 ## Vision